Introduction:

 Due note 11: The parking lot

-at the trailhead is large and you can drive out both east (Arizona) or west
+at the trailhead is large and you can drive out in both directions, east (Arizona) or west

 (Nevada) in a safe manner.